-Charlottesville Made Major Mistakes In Handling Protest, Review Finds
+What Went Wrong In Charlottesville?
+Almost Everything, Says Report

 The resulting 220-page report is a detailed record of the chaos and conflict that unspooled in the Virginia college town.
 It is unsparing in identifying the errors authorities made that day and in the preceding months.

-The city failed to protect either free expression or public safety, the report finds: "This represents a failure of one of government's core functions—the protection of fundamental rights.
+The city failed to protect either free expression or public safety, the report finds: "This represents a failure of one of government's core functions — the protection of fundamental rights.
 Law enforcement also failed to maintain order and protect citizens from harm, injury, and death.
 Charlottesville preserved neither of those principles on August 12, which has led to deep distrust of government within this community."

 The "most tragic manifestation" of the failure of protect public safety was the death of 32-year-old Heather Heyer, the report says.